Jjateen/AR-IoT/README.md

 - Point the device at the target plane to view and interact with virtual buttons.
 - Use the Blynk web dashboard or mobile app to monitor and control the ESP32.

+## Script Descriptions
+### Arduino Sketch
+- **blynk2_Esp32_test.ino**: This script runs on the ESP32 and connects it to a WiFi network and the Blynk cloud.
+It uses a DHT11 sensor to measure temperature and humidity, sends the readings to the Blynk app, and toggles an LED on and off using Blynk virtual pins.

+### Unity C# Scripts
+- **click.cs** (located in `Sensor App/Assets/`):
+  - Manages the behavior of virtual buttons in the Unity AR app.
+  - Uses Vuforia’s `VirtualButtonBehaviour` to trigger events when a virtual button is pressed.
+  - Retrieves temperature and humidity data from the Blynk cloud using Unity’s `UnityWebRequest`.
+  - Updates `InputField` UI components with the sensor data.

+- **First.cs** (located in `Virtual Buttons App/Assets/`):
+  - Handles the functionality of two virtual buttons in the Unity AR app.
+  - `Vb_on` turns an LED on, and `Vb_off` turns it off by sending HTTP GET requests to the Blynk cloud.
+  - Uses Vuforia’s `VirtualButtonBehaviour` to detect button presses and logs the status of the LED.

 ## Project Structure
 ```
 AR-IoT/